Rajpratik71/volatility-wiki/Command-Reference.md

 ## dumpregistry

 The `dumpregistry` plugin allows you to dump a registry hive to disk.
 It works on all supported Windows versions (Windows XP-8.1).
 By default the plugin will dump all registry files (including virtual registries like `HARDWARE`) found to disk, however you may specify the virtual offset for a specific hive in order to only dump one registry at a time.
 One caveat about using this plugin (or the [dumpfiles](Command Reference#dumpfiles) plugin) is that there may be holes in the dumped registry file, so offline registry tools may crash if they are not made robustly to handle "corrupt" files.
+These holes are denoted in the text output with lines like `Physical layer returned None for index 2000, filling with NULL`.
 Example output is shown below:

 ```
 $ python vol.py -f voltest.dmp --profile=Win7SP1x86 dumpregistry -D output